You want smart political talk without the meltdowns?

 Why are they being allowed into this country?

-Does is am I like the only person with eyes wide open enough to see this as a clear and present danger to our national security?
+Am I like the only person with eyes wide open enough to see this as a clear and present danger to our national security?

-You know, and this is where it gets extremely frustrating.
+And this is where it gets extremely frustrating.

-Now, I have a message out a long message last night in my opening monologue for Christopher Ray is you know, with all that is going on in this country.
+Now, I have a message, I had a long message last night in my opening monologue for Christopher Wray is, you know, with all that is going on in this country, well, first of all, let's go back to yesterday.

-This is what he was telling Congress when he was on the hill.
+This is what he was telling Congress when he was on the Hill.

-ongoing war in the Middle East has raised the threat of an attack against Americans in the United States to a whole nother level.
+The ongoing war in the Middle East has raised the threat of an attack against Americans in the United States to a whole nother level.

-Iranians, for instance, have directly or by hiring criminals mounted assassination attempts against dissidents and high-ranking current and former U.S. government officials, including right here on American soil.
+Iranians, for instance, have directly, or by hiring criminals, mounted assassination attempts against dissidents and high-ranking current and former U.S. government officials, including right here on American soil.

-But as I said a few moments ago, on top of the homegrown violent extremists and domestic violent extremists threat, we also cannot and do not discount the possibility that Hamas or another foreign terrorist organization may exploit the current conflict to conduct attacks here on our own soil.
+But as I said a few moments ago, on top of the homegrown violent extremists and domestic violent extremist threat, we also cannot and do not discount the possibility that Hamas or another foreign terrorist organization may exploit the current conflict to conduct attacks here on our own soil.

 Maybe they should stop policing speech on social media about COVID and masking and vaccines.

-Uh maybe they can stop their agents that were actively involved and meeting with big tech companies in the lead up to the 2020 election that ended up in censoring what was truthful information about the Hunter Biden laptop.
+Maybe they can stop their agents that were actively involved and meeting with big tech companies in the lead up to the 2020 election that ended up in censoring what was truthful information about the Hunter Biden laptop.

 I know they only care about the one riot, January 6th, but they don't care about this one.